So You Think You're An Ethical Solicitor?

-DUE APRIL 2020!
-Second edition updated to account for the new SRA regime and with a new chapter on the ethics of lawtech.
-Pre-order and get the digital edition worth £30 FREE!**
+JUST PUBLISHED!
+Second edition updated to account for the new SRA regime and with a new chapter on the ethics of lawtech plus the text of the new regulations.
+Order before 31 May 2020 and get the digital edition worth £30 FREE!**

 "@avoidgravity Just finished reading your book "How to be an Ethical Solicitor".
 Just got the course to do.
 Great read - thought provoking."